aws-samples/field-level-encryption-sample/lambda/package_notes.md

 ### Building Lambda Decrypt Package

-***Use these steps as a general guideline if you need to build your own decryption function package for Lambda.***
+***Use these steps as a general guideline if you need to build your own Python decryption function package for Lambda.***

 #### Launch documented Amazon Linux AMI:
 http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html